Gibbs-type Indian buffet processes: Exchangeable Gibbs-type partitions

 The random partition $\randpartition{}$ is of \emph{Gibbs-type} when it is exchangeable and, for some $\discount < 1$ and $V_{n,k} \ge 0$, $n \ge k \ge 1$ satisfying \cref{eq:gibbsweights}, we have

-for every $n \ge k \ge 1$ and $n_1,\dotsc,n_k \ge 1$ satisfying $\sum n_j = n$.
+for every $n \ge k \ge 1$ and $n_1, \dotsc, n_k \ge 1$ satisfying $\sum_j n_j = n$.
 The function $\EPPF ( n_1,\dotsc,n_k )$, which is symmetric by exchangeability, is called the \emph{exchangeable partition probability function}, or EPPF.
-The class of Gibbs-type partitions was introduced by \citet{gnedin2006gibbs} and has since been the subject of intense study due, in part, to the fact that the product form of the Gibbs-type EPPF in \cref{eq:gibbseppf} admits closed-form solutions for many quantities of interest; some references are as follows: \cite{gnedin2006gibbs,de2013gibbs,lijoi2007controlling,favaro2013conditional}.
+The class of Gibbs-type partitions was introduced by \citet{gnedin2006gibbs} and has since been the subject of intense study due, in part, to the fact that the product form of the Gibbs-type EPPF in \cref{eq:gibbseppf} admits closed-form solutions for many quantities of interest.

 An exchangeable partition can be related to the pattern of colored balls drawn from an urn in a sequence of rounds as follows: On each round, we may either (1) draw a ball from the urn at random, record the color, and place the ball back into the urn with another ball of the same color, or (2) we may place a ball of a new, previously unseen color into the urn.
-The distinct colors of the balls correspond to the blocks in $\randpartition{}$, and the indices of the rounds during which a particular color was drawn indicates the members of that block.
+The distinct colors of the balls correspond to the blocks in $\randpartition{}$, and the indices of the rounds during which a particular color was drawn indicates the members of the corresponding block.
 In particular, on the first round the urn is empty and a ball of a new color is placed into the urn creating $\numblocks_1 = 1$ block.
-We see from \cref{eq:gibbseppf} that during the $n+1$-st round, on the event $k \le \numblocks_n$, we draw a ball of the $k$'th previously seen color from the urn with probability
+We see from \cref{eq:gibbseppf} that during the $n+1$-st round, we draw a ball of the $k$'th previously seen color from the urn with probability